 The Learning Agreement serves as a set of ideal standards for both students and faculty to create a world-class educational experience.
 Our collective goal is to create and enjoy an engaging classroom environment with diverse views and centered on knowledge applicable to our students’ future careers.
 It is our shared responsibility to help each other in the learning process, and we are expected to hold each other accountable to the standards set forth in this Learning Agreement.

 I. Student Standards

 - Arrive on time, ready to begin, and minimize disruptions throughout the session.

 - Turn off and put away your phone.
-If you must keep a phone on by reason of a personal emergency, you must inform the instructor before class begins.
+If you must keep a phone on by reason of a personal emergency, you should inform the instructor before class begins.

-- Do not use your laptop or tablet unless for educational purposes as permitted by the instructor (e.g., notetaking, reading, or data analysis).
+- Do not use your laptop or tablet unless for educational purposes as permitted by the instructor.

 Preparation and Interaction

-- To achieve positive learning outcomes for you and other students, be prepared to engage fully in each session through your focused attention and active involvement.
+- Be prepared to engage fully in each session through the completion of required work before the session, and your focused attention and active involvement during the session.

 - Hold teammates and yourself accountable to team goals and assignments.

 - Appreciate the diversity of knowledge, skills, and abilities within the team.